And they can weigh up to 200 tonnes. Just to put that in perspective: an adult male African elephant weighs 6 tonnes!

 - Support efforts to improve fishing gear by only buying seafood that is MSC certified.
 This can help to reduce the incidence of marine bycatch, which kills whales and other marine life like turtles, dolphins, and seabirds.

-- Vote Earth by taking part in Earth Hour!
-As climate change is a growing threats for whales, we need to send a message to our leaders that warming must be limited to under 2 degrees Celsius.
+- As climate change is a growing threats for whales, we need to send a message to our leaders that warming must be limited to under 2 degrees Celsius.

 - Spread the word!
 Click on the button to share this information with others via email or your favourite social networking service.